cbl-dart/cbl-dart/README.md

 ## Native libraries

-Two native libraries are required to enabled Couchbase Lite for Dart.
+Two native libraries are required to enable Couchbase Lite for Dart.

 | Library                | Description                                                                     |
 | ---------------------- | ------------------------------------------------------------------------------- |